Tourism in Bangkok: Hotels

 A number of luxury hotel chains can be found in Bangkok, such as the Peninsula Bangkok, which in 2006 made the top 10 in Travel and Leisure magazine's top 100 hotels list, coming in at number 4, while the Oriental Hotel claimed the ninth spot.
 Sukhumvit Road hosts a series of international chains such as JW Marriott, The Landmark, InterContinental, Sheraton, and many boutique hotels such as Tenface Bangkok, The Davis, Unico Grande Sukhumvit.
 The Banyan Tree on Sathon, one of Bangkok's tallest hotels, featured the highest bar and restaurant in the city, Vertigo, until the launch of Sirocco Restaurant on top of State Tower, 247 m up from the streets of Bang Rak.

 Bangkok offers a number of smaller boutique hotels for travelers seeking uniquely designed lodgings and personalized service.
 There are large numbers of inexpensive hotels scattered throughout the city such as Yaowarat Road, most notably in the backpackers' paradise of Khaosan Road.
 Motels are uncommon in Bangkok.
 Bed and breakfasts (B&Bs) adapted to the Asian lifestyle are a fast-growing segment.
 A variety of these small houses can be found in Phloen Chit, Watthana, and Khlong Toei.

+In the event that the Thai government legalizes gambling, Bangkok is expected to be one of the locations of an integrated resort.